 Cosandra began working with the Disabilities Board of Charleston County as a direct support professional in 1996.
 Since that time she has worked in various roles, including community inclusion specialist, residence manager, community training home II coordinator and education coordinator.

 Cosandra was promoted to human resources director in 2015.
 She completed her education while working for the Disabilities Board of Charleston County.
 She earned an associate’s degree in public service from Trident Technical College, a bachelor’s degree in organizational management from Voorhees College and a master’s degree in social work from the University of South Carolina.

 She is the proud mother to four children and honored to be an advocate to her youngest daughter, Makayla, who was diagnosed with autism in 2009.

 Lynda moved to the Charleston area from Greenville, SC.
-She studied business and accounting at Winthrop University and proceeded to work in various industries over a period of 15 years that cemented her understanding of accounting and afforded her the opportunity to choose an occupation based upon passion
+She studied business and accounting at Winthrop University and proceeded to work in various industries over a period of 15 years, which cemented her understanding of accounting and afforded her the opportunity to choose an occupation based upon her passion.

 Lynda enjoys the moments when those we serve share their lives, adventures and frustrations with her in the office.
 In her spare time, Lynda also enjoys spending time with her husband, Tim, and three kids, Ty, Jorja and Miya.

 Sharon received her bachelor’s degree in special education from Winthrop University and a master’s degree in educational administration from Charleston Southern University.

 After beginning her career as a special education teacher in Lake City, South Carolina, Sharon spent 8 years as a field director for a corporate child development center serving South Carolina, North Carolina, Virginia, Maryland and Washington, DC.
 She also worked as a DHEC surveyor, where she was responsible for the inspection of ICF/ID facilities.